 Courses in italics are only transferable in some cases, and you should exercise caution.

-Course may be used to satisfy the requirements of

-Course may be used to satisfy the requirements of only one category.
+Course with an asterisk () may be used to satisfy the requirements of only one category.
+A student may not satisfy the requirements in both the Human Experience and US & World Cultures exclusively with Philosophy and Religion courses.